serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 It will not compile because method setIt() cannot change x.link.
 It will print 5, 10.
 It will print 10, 10.
-x It will throw an exception when run.
+- [x] It will throw an exception when run.

 __________________________________________________